EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 What are 'grounds of appeal' in a SEND Tribunal context?

-Grounds of appeal are the reasons you give on your SEND35A for why you disagree with the LA's decision.
-They explain what the LA decided, why that decision was wrong (legally and/or factually), and what outcome you want the Tribunal to order.
-Weak grounds say 'the LA is wrong'; strong grounds explain precisely why — with reference to evidence and the legal threshold.
+Grounds of appeal are the reasons you give on your SEND35A for why you disagree with the local authority's decision.
+They explain what the local authority decided, why that decision was wrong (legally and/or factually), and what outcome you want the Tribunal to order.
+Weak grounds say 'the local authority is wrong'; strong grounds explain precisely why — with reference to evidence and the legal threshold.

 Does the strength of my grounds of appeal affect whether I win?